jmjf/to4ft/README.md

 ### In `oas2ro`

 - Do not generate schemas for `cookie` parameters.
 Fastify doesn't support them in `RouteOptions` schemas.
-- Exclude keywords AJV doesn't recognize.
+- Exclude keywords Ajv doesn't recognize.
 See `docs/experimentQuerystrings.md` and `experiments/querystrings` for more details.
   - You can override this choice in the configuration file at your own risk.

 ## Commands